Kellen-Linse/MQTT_Example/README.md

 - Note the diagram does not show a built in LED so an external LED has been added for reference.

 ![ESP32](./resources/ESP32.JPG)

+## Additional Files and Libraries

+- Please see the readme for each of the individual branches for additional files and libraries needed for this project.